satyamsingh5512/academic-folio/content/home/publications.md

 # This file represents a page section.
 headless: true

-# Make this page disappear from home page
+# Make this page appear on home page
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 95

-title: Recent Publications
+title: Publications
 subtitle: ''

 content: